The conformal cosmological potential: Conformal Raychaudhuri Equation

+and the potential takes its usual form~(\ref{pot}).
+When $\widetilde{Q}_{a}=0$ (`the Riemannian case') and the Weyl vector is a gradient, $Q_{a}=\nabla_{a}\Phi$, the field Equation~(\ref{WCeqn}), are the Einstein equations with a cosmological term and a source term $\widetilde{M}_{ab}^{Q}$, and we are back to the Palatini variation of the lagrangian $L=f\left( R\right).$ We therefore conclude that the Palatini variation method cannot deal with general Weyl geometry in a satisfactory manner.
+For more applications of Palatini-type theories, see~\cite{capo1,olmo1,cope2,olmo2} and refs. therein.

-\section{Conformal Raychaudhuri equation}
+\section{Conformal Raychaudhuri Equation}

-In this and the next Section, we discuss whether the present isotropic state of the universe can be obtained from arbitrary initial conditions in higher-order gravity theories.
-In the present Section, we prove that the generalized Raychaudhuri equation is conformally equivalent to the usual Raychaudhuri equation in general relativity coupled to a scalar-wave equation satisfied by the scalar field generated by the conformal transformation.
-In the next Section, we prove the cosmic no-hair conjecture for all Bianchi cosmologies in the conformal frame of the $R+\alpha R^{2}+L_{\mathrm{matter}}$ theory.
+In this and the next Section, we discuss the question of whether the present isotropic state of the universe can be obtained from arbitrary initial conditions in higher-order gravity theories.
+In the present Section, we prove that the generalized Raychaudhuri equation is conformally equivalent to the usual one met in general relativity but coupled to the wave equation satisfied by the conformal scalar field.
+In the next Section, we discuss the validity of the cosmic no-hair conjecture for the Bianchi models in the Einstein frame of the $R+\alpha R^{2}+L_{\mathrm{matter}}$ theory.